What am I covered for?

 Is it true Pantaenius is only interested in expensive yachts?

 Not at all!
-We do have a dedicated Superyacht Team, because this is a very specialist area of insurance, but the majority of our business consists of privately owned sailing yachts and motor cruisers of all values.
-For Blue Water cruising, our underwriters are generally looking for a minimum insured value of £50,000 and a minimum of 10m, because they are reluctant to cover smaller craft on ocean passages.
+We do have a dedicated Superyacht Team, because this is a very specialist area of insurance, but the majority of our business consists of privately owned boats and yachts, sailing and motor, of all different shapes and sizes.

 You’ve asked me for a condition survey – why?
 Is this going to be a regular thing?